5 Years After Sandy, New York Rebuilds With The Next Flood In Mind

 Jacob thinks these new resilient building practices are great.
 But he worries they won't be enough if sea levels rise 6 feet by the end of the century, as some models suggest.

-Jacob thinks says the city should be talking now about the idea of "managed retreat" — steering new development away from the water, and turning some low-lying areas into park or even marshland.
+Jacob thinks the city should be talking now about the idea of "managed retreat" — steering new development away from the water and turning some low-lying areas into park or even marshland.

 In Staten Island, residents of a few coastal neighborhoods have taken voluntary buyouts and left.
 In most parts of the city, though, homeowners are rebuilding in neighborhoods that flooded.
 And high-end real estate developers in Brooklyn and Manhattan are still building right up to the water's edge.
 But some are changing what might have done five years ago.